 [Each learner may overfit, but each overfits in its own unique way.]

-Averaging sometimes reduces bias & increases flexibility a bit, but not reliably.

-e.g., creating nonlinear decision boundary from linear classifiers.
+Averaging sometimes reduces bias & increases flexibility a bit, but not reliably. e.g., creating nonlinear decision boundary from linear classifiers.

 [Averaging rarely reduces bias as much as it reduces variance, so get the bias small before averaging.]
 Hyperparameter settings usually different than 1 learner.
 [Averaging reduces variance more than bias.]

-[Sometimes the number of trees is said to be a hyperparameter, but it's not really true.
-When random forests work, usually the variance drops monotonically with the number of trees, and the main limit on the number of trees is computation time.
-The stopping conditions are the hyperparameters.]

-Bagging = Bootstrap AGGregatING (Leo Breiman, 1994)

-[Leo Breiman was a statistics professor right here at Berkeley.
+[Sometimes the number of learners is said to be a hyperparameter, but extra learners improve the variance without worsening the bias.
+The main limit on the number of learners is computation time.
+So you trade off time for improved variance.]
+Bagging = Bootstrap AGGregatING (Leo Breiman, 1994) [Leo Breiman was a statistics professor right here at Berkeley.
 He did his best work after he retired in 1993.
 The bagging algorithm was published the following year, and then he went on to co-invent random forests as well.
 Unfortunately, he died in 2005.]